What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 4. Build up your confidence by asking for feedback and observing others

-If a lack of confidence is causing a personal communication barrier, then you may need to consider using different tactics to improve your skills, so you can start to feel more confident.
+If a lack of confidence is creating a personal communication barrier, then you may need to think about using different tactics to improve your skills, so you can start to feel more confident.

 Focus on improving your skills by practicing on your own (say in front of a mirror) then in front of people who you feel comfortable with - like family and close friends.